rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 ## Caveat

-Please note that it's not allowed to rely on the key name of `RE_EXN_ID`.
+- Please note that it's not allowed to rely on the key name of `RE_EXN_ID`.
 It's an implementation detail which will probably be changed into a symbol in the future.

+- Don't over-use exeptions, remember exception should only be used in exceptional cases like division by zero.

 ## Bonus